List of West Indies Test cricket records: Wicket-keeping records

 The wicket-keeper is a specialist fielder who stands behind the stumps being guarded by the batsman on strike and is the only member of the fielding side allowed to wear gloves and leg pads.

 Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

-West Indies's Jeff Dujon is seventh in taking most dismissals in Test cricket as a designated wicket-keeper.
+The West Indies's Jeff Dujon is seventh in taking most dismissals in Test cricket as a designated wicket-keeper.